gian-hancock/gian-hancock.github.io/content/posts/aoc-beacon-exclusion-zone/index.md

 [^manhattan-distance]:
     If [Euclidian distance](https://en.wikipedia.org/wiki/Euclidean_distance) was used instead, we'd need to deal [circular sensor coverage](https://en.wikipedia.org/wiki/Gauss_circle_problem).

-    Another effect of using Manhattan distance is that distances between integer points are always an integers, keeping the solutions free from floating point complications.
+    Another effect of using Manhattan distance is that the distance between two integer points is always an integer, keeping the solutions free from floating point complications.
 This is thanks to the fact that the lattice is [closed under addition](https://en.wikipedia.org/wiki/Closure_(mathematics)) and Manhattan distances are calculated using addition.

 [^chebyshev_distance]:
     Just for fun, here's another interesting distance metric: [Chebyshev distance](https://en.wikipedia.org/wiki/Chebyshev_distance).